Beit Hanina: People connected to Beit Hanina

-Abdel Hamid Shoman, a native of Beit Hanina, founded the Arab Bank.
+Abdul Hameed Shoman, a native of Beit Hanina, founded the Arab Bank.
 His son, Abdul-Majid Shoman, succeeded his father as the chairman of the Arab Bank in 1974.
 In 2005, The New York Times reported on the death of Abdul-Majid Shoman and explained that "Mr. Shoman was from a prominent Palestinian family from the West Bank town of Beit Hanina.
 His father, Abdul-Hamid Shoman, established the first branch of the Arab Bank in Jerusalem in 1930.
 The bank was a symbol of Palestinian aspirations, representing a drive to create financial institutions for a new nation."
 According to Lawrence Joffe,"Often Shoman rescued Jordan from fiscal disaster.
 In 2000 he released funds to support the Jordanian dinar, which had collapsed after King Hussein died."

-Guy Delisle depicted his 2008-2009 stay in Beit Hanina in Jerusalem (comics).
+Guy Delisle depicted his 2008–2009 stay in Beit Hanina in Jerusalem (comics).

 In 2010, Akiva Eldar reported in Haaretz that the-then Palestinian Authority prime minister, Salam Fayyad, lived in Beit Hanina.
 Eldar wrote: "Last Tuesday we accompanied the Palestinian prime minister during his workday as a state-builder.
 Early in the morning his black Mercedes left the well-guarded villa in the Beit Hanina neighborhood on Jerusalem's northern outskirts.
 There Fayyad lives with his wife and his younger son, a student at a high school in the city."